briansteffens/linode-ddns/README.md

 for the domain and DNS record to update.
 Multiple domains/records can be updated at once if there are multiple files following the example.com.conf template in /etc/linode-ddns.

+Make sure whichever user linode-ddns will be run as can read the *.conf files in /etc/linode-ddns and read+write /var/linode-ddns.

 Usage
 =====